Shida18719/vocabulary-log/README.md

 # Vocabulary Log

 Welcome to Vocabulary log!
 Vocabulary Log is a Python Command Line User Interface, which takes user input in words, define the meaning of the word in English base on coincidence of either a "Noun", "Verb", "Adjective"and "Adverb" then display the meaning to user.
-User can then Log their new Vocabulary Word in the Google sheet.
+User can then choose to Log their new Vocabulary Word in the Google sheet.

 [View the live site here](https://shida18719.github.io/)